DHTMLX/docs-diagram/docs/api/editor/applybutton_event.md

 ### Description

-@short: fires after the Apply All button has been clicked
+@short: Fires after the Apply All button has been clicked

 ### Usage